pysam-developers/pysam/doc/usage.rst

 The :term:`pileup` engine of :term:`csamtools` iterates
 over all reads that are aligned to a :term:`region`.
-In contrast to :term:`fetching`, the :term:`pileup` engine return for each base in the target sequence the reads that map to that particular position.
+In contrast to :term:`fetching`, the :term:`pileup` engine returns for each base in the target sequence the reads that map to that particular position.

-Again, there are two principal methods to use this iteration.
+Again, there are two principal methods to iterate.
 The first works via a callback function::

    def my_pileup_callback( pileups ):